Skip to main content

 They range from about 150 square feet to 260 square feet for ultra-spacious ocean view staterooms that can accommodate six guests.

-It's important to note that some ships do have obstructed views, such as those located at the forward of the ships and overlook the helipads.
+It's important to note that some ships do have obstructed views, such as those located at the forward of the ships and overlooking the helipads.

 Balcony